 New Climate and Sustainability Targets for Governments and Companies

-To respond to the increasing urgency of environmental risks, governments and major companies are setting bold sustainability, climate, and biodiversity conservation commitments that align with the United Nation’s Sustainable Development Goals (SDGs) and global priorities.
+To respond to the increasing urgency of environmental risks, governments and major companies are proposing bold rules and policies and setting making aggressive sustainability, climate, and biodiversity conservation commitments that align with the United Nation’s Sustainable Development Goals (SDGs) and global priorities.

-The private sector is also emerging with aggressive targets:
+Meanwhile, the private sector has also emerged with aggressive targets:

 - Microsoft has pledged to be carbon negative and produce net zero waste by 2030 and protect more land than it uses by 2025.
 Further, through its new Climate Innovation Fund, it plans to invest $1 billion over four years in new climate technologies and innovative sustainability solutions.